Gerald and Charlene Gallego: Return to California

-On November 1, Gerald and Charlene prowled through the Arden Fair shopping center parking lot in Charlene's silver Oldsmobile and abducted Craig Raymond Miller (22) and his fiancée, Mary Elizabeth Sowers (21), who were leaving a fraternity-sponsored dance at a nearby restaurant.
+In the early morning hours of November 2, Gerald and Charlene prowled through the Arden Fair shopping center parking lot in Charlene's silver Oldsmobile and abducted Craig Raymond Miller (22) and his fiancée, Mary Elizabeth Sowers (21), as they were leaving a fraternity-sponsored dance at a nearby restaurant.
+Miller and Sowers were students at California State University, Sacramento, after Sowers had transferred to the university from Shasta College.
+She was the runner-up in the 1978 Maid of Shasta County contest and was the daughter of Hal Sowers, a nuclear physicist.

 Gerald approached them while brandishing a .25 caliber Beretta and ordered the couple to enter the Gallegos' vehicle.
+When a witness, Andy Beal, attempted to intervene, Charlene slapped him across the face and told him he had "no business" being there.
 After taking them to a remote location near Folsom State Prison, Gerald ordered Miller out of the car.
 As Miller turned to approach the front of the car, Gerald shot him in the back of the head, which was followed by two more shots as he lay lifeless on the ground; his body would later be found near Bass Lake, California.

-After reentering the vehicle, Gerald and ordered Charlene to drive to the their apartment.
+After reentering the vehicle, Gerald ordered Charlene to drive to their apartment.
 There, he took Sowers, whose hands were bound by her hair ribbon, into the bedroom and raped her for hours as Charlene waited in the living room.
 After reemerging, Gerald ordered Charlene to drive him and Sowers to a rural area near Roseville, where he forced Sowers out of the car, walked her into the woods and fatally shot her three times at point blank range.

 A friend of Miller and Sowers who had witnessed their abduction memorized the car's license plate number and alerted authorities.
 Police used this information to track down the vehicle, which was registered to Charlene, to her parents' home in Sacramento.
 On November 2, police visited the home and questioned Charlene, who claimed to have no knowledge of the missing couple, and police did not arrest her.
 That same day, Miller's body was discovered at Bass Lake.
 A witness to the abduction identified Gerald in a photo lineup.